Table of Contents

 Storage Hacks for Long-Lasting Flavor

-- Keep it sealed: Always make sure the lid is tightly closed after each use.
-Exposure to air can cause the flavor to fade over time.
+- Keep it sealed: Always close the lid tightly after each use to prevent air exposure, which causes flavor fading.

-- Store in a cool, dark place: Light and heat are enemies of spice longevity.
-A pantry or kitchen cabinet away from direct sunlight is ideal.
+- Store in a cool, dark place: Avoid direct sunlight or heat sources; a pantry or cabinet away from the stove is ideal.

-- Use airtight containers: If your original bottle doesn’t seal well, transfer it to a glass or plastic container with a tight lid.
+- Use airtight containers: If the original bottle doesn't seal well, transfer it to a glass or plastic container with a tight lid.

-- Label and date: If you buy in bulk, label the container with the purchase date so you know when it's time to replace it.
+- Label and date: Mark the container with the purchase date to track freshness; replace after 2-3 years for optimal taste.

 Storage Method | Pros | Cons |